 When you are part of the VAT Flat Rate Scheme you don’t claim the VAT on your purchases below £2,000.
 However if you have left or are planning to leave and have stock on hand, then you may be eligible to claim input VAT on this stock if you move to the standard VAT scheme.

 Firstly you need to value your stock (at the VAT-exclusive amount).
 This may involve you doing a stock take at the date you leave the flat rate scheme and then working out the cost of your stock.

 Although a formal stock take is not mandatory by HMRC, you do need detailed records of how you costed your stock.
 So a stock take may help you to achieve the paperwork and calculations more easily.

-Step 2 Deduct the Cost of Stock Which You Won’t Be Able to Recover Input VAT on
+Step 2: Deduct the Cost of Stock Which You Won’t Be Able to Recover Input VAT on

-If you have any stock on which you would be unable to claim back VAT on after you leave, then deduct this from the figure you have calculated in step 1 above.
+If you have any stock on which you would be unable to claim back VAT after you leave, then deduct this from the figure you have calculated in step 1 above.
 For example, if the stock you purchased was bought from someone who was not VAT registered.

-Step 3 Multiply the Amount of Eligible Stock by the Standard VAT Rate
+Step 3: Multiply the Amount of Eligible Stock by the Standard VAT Rate

 Once you have deducted the cost of stock that you won’t be able to recover VAT on from your stock on hand in step 1, multiply this figure by the standard rate of VAT which is currently 20%.

-Step 4 Claim the VAT calculated
+Step 4: Claim the VAT calculated